craigmayhew/awslambda-contactemail/README.md

       ]
     }

-#AWS SES
-You will need AWS ses setup to use this.
-Verify a domain via DNS entry, verify an email address and then request production use.

 # Prep
 Install rust
 Install zip command line tool e.g. on ubuntu `apt install zip` Install aws command line tool
 Generate a certificate for your desired url in AWS certififcate manager, you will need the certificates ARN for cloudformation.
 This certificate must be created US-EAST-1.
+You will need AWS ses setup to use this.
+Verify a domain via DNS entry, verify an email address and then request production use.

 # Deploy, build, redploy
 We can deploy almost all of our infra via cloudformation, including a placeholder lambda.
 However we can't deploy a rust lambda directly with cloudformation.
 Therefore we use this method of updating it in place once it's deployed via cloudformation.